md-siam/react_conf/README.md

 # React Conf

 <img align="right" src="screenshots/app_icon/playstore.png" height="190"></img>
 This application is a Pre-assessment for the Mid-Level Flutter Developer position at [Lemon Hive](https://www.lemonhive.com/).
 It's an open-source project, hence use of the source code is governed by an MIT-style license that can be found in the LICENSE file or at [MIT LICENSE Info](https://choosealicense.com/licenses/mit/).
+This app is using a GraphQL API: [https://api.react-finland.fi/graphql](https://api.react-finland.fi/graphql).
+Detail information about this GraphQL API chan be found in this GitHub repo: [here](https://github.com/ReactFinland/graphql-api).

 ## Packages Used

-This application is using one third-party package from the open-source community.
-Thanks to the developers of <a href = "https://pub.dev/packages/graphql_flutter">graphql_flutter: ^5.1.2 </a> for this amazing package.
-The purpose of using this package is to run GraphQL quartes in a flutter application.
+This **React Conf** application is using some third-party packages from the open-source community.
+Thanks to the developers for these amazing packages.
+Those third-party packages are:

 ```yaml
 # For fonts (Inter - Typeface)